Back in 1983, there was a major organizational realignment in the New York Banking Division.

-Historically, there were 6 “independently -operating” Regions in the NY metropolitan area: Brooklyn/Staten Island, Queens, Long Island, Bronx/Westchester/Rockland, Lower Manhattan (below 42nd St) & Upper Manhattan.
+Historically, there were 6 “independently-operating” Regions in the NY metropolitan area: Brooklyn/Staten Island, Queens, Long Island, Bronx/Westchester/Rockland, Lower Manhattan (below 42nd St) & Upper Manhattan.

 Each Region had its own branches, Marketing, Finance, Customer Service, Investigations, Credit/Collections Ops, Branch Ops, Check Processing & Statement Rendition areas.
+Now, of course, they all came under the Citi Retail umbrella (branch appearance, advertising, legal, loss prevention, etc.) but generally, for all the day-to-day stuff, they were on their own.

 All the branches were now combined into the NY Retail Bank (headed up by Anne Slattery).

-All Marketing departments were centralized into one consolidated unit; the name of the Head of Marketing escapes me (it was a female, but I can’t recall her name).
+All Marketing departments were centralized into one consolidated unit; the name of the Head of Marketing currently escapes me (it was a female, but I can’t recall her name).

-I was still the Operations Manager for BLISI Customer Service & now, had to work very closely with the 3 other CitiPhone Units to “standardize our service offerings to the customer & the branches”.
+I was still the Operations Manager for BLISI Customer Service & now, had to work very closely with the 3 other CitiPhone Units to “standardize our service offerings to the customers & the branches”.

 In certain customer situations, one CitiPhone Unit would transfer the call to the branch for resolution while another would resolve it in-house.